 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Just not in some sort of puzzle thing you have to twist into the shape of a mug first please.

-Pop compilation Hits 5 was another prominent fixture on the average Christmas List in 1986; you can find a track by track look back at it in Hits 5 Revisited here.
-If you want to know what else was on that list, have a look at Dear Father Christmas, I Would Like The Following (In 1986) here.
+Pop compilation Hits 5 was another prominent fixture on the average Christmas list in 1986; you can find a track by track look back at it in Hits 5 Revisited here.
+If you want to know what else was on that year’s Christmas list, have a look at Dear Father Christmas, I Would Like The Following (In 1986) here.

-You can listen to Stephen O’Brien talking about his hatred of Rubik’s Cube-solving bestseller You Can Do The Cube on Looks Unfamiliar here, and Darrell Maclaine on his struggle to complete – or even enjoy playing with – Rubik’s Clock here.
+You can hear Stephen O’Brien talking about his hatred of Rubik’s Cube-solving paperback bestseller You Can Do The Cube on Looks Unfamiliar here, and Darrell Maclaine on his struggle to complete – or even enjoy playing with – Rubik’s Clock here.

 © Tim Worthington.